BrianKachumba/Day-5-ASSIGNMENT/README.md

 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

   Reviewing feedback or comments from past communications.
-  Asking the audience directly (via surveys or questions).
+  Asking the audience directly.
-  Considering the context (e.g., is the content for beginners or professionals?).
+  Considering if the content for beginners or professionals?.

 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?